Periya Puranam: Background

-In order to wean Kulottunga Chola II from the heretical Chivaka Chintamani, Sekkilhar undertook the task of writing the Periyapuranam.
+In order to wean Kulottunga Chola II from the heretical Chivaka Chintamani, Sekkilar undertook the task of writing the Periyapuranam.

 Periyapuranam

-The study of Chivaka Chintamani by Kulottunga Chola II, deeply affected Sekkilhar who was very religious in nature.
-He exhorted the king to abandon the pursuit of impious erotic literature and turn instead to the life of the Saiva saints celebrated by Sundaramurti Nayanar and Nambiyandar Nambi.
-The king thereupon invited Sekkilhar to expound the lives of the Saiva saints in a great poem.
-As a minister of the state Sekkilhar had access to the lives of the saints and after he collected the data, he wrote the poem in the Thousand Pillared Hall of the Chidambaram temple.
-Legend has it that the Lord himself provided Sekkilhar with the first feet of the first verse as a divine voice from the sky declaring "உலகெலாம்" (ulakelam: All the world).
+The study of Chivaka Chintamani by Kulottunga Chola II, deeply affected Sekkilar who was very religious in nature.
+He exhorted the king to abandon the pursuit of impious erotic literature and turn instead to the life of the Shaiva saints celebrated by Sundaramurti Nayanar and Nambiyandar Nambi.
+The king thereupon invited Sekkilar to expound the lives of the Shaiva saints in a great poem.
+As a minister of the state Sekkilar had access to the lives of the saints and after he collected the data, he wrote the poem in the Thousand Pillared Hall of the Chidambaram temple.
+Legend has it that Shiva himself provided Sekkilar with the first feet of the first verse as a divine voice from the sky declaring "உலகெலாம்" (ulakelam: All the world).

 This work is considered the most important initiative of Kulottunga Chola II's reign.
-Although, it is only a literary embellishment of earlier hagiographies of the Saiva saints composed by Sundarar and Nambiyandar Nambi, it came to be seen as the epitome of high standards of the Chola culture, because of the highest order of the literary style.
-The Periyapuranam is considered a fifth Veda in Tamil and immediately took its place as the twelfth and the last book in the Saiva canon.
+Although, it is only a literary embellishment of earlier hagiographies of the Shaiva saints composed by Sundarar and Nambiyandar Nambi, it came to be seen as the epitome of high standards of the Chola culture, because of the highest order of the literary style.
+The Periyapuranam is considered a fifth Veda in Tamil and immediately took its place as the twelfth and the last book in the Shaiva canon.
 It is considered one of the masterpieces of the Tamil literature and worthily commemorates the Golden age of the Cholas.

 Significance

 All the saints mentioned in this epic poem are historical persons and not mythical.
-Therefore, this is a recorded history of the 63 Saiva saints called as Nayanmars (devotees of Lord Siva), who attain salvation by their unflinching devotion to Siva.
+Therefore, this is a recorded history of the 63 Shaiva saints called as Nayanars (devotees of Shiva), who attain salvation by their unflinching devotion to Siva.
 The Nayanmars that he talks about belonged to different communities, different occupations and lived in different times.